Cub0n/RaspberryPI-Docker-sheet/README.md

 * For Apparmor insert *lsm=apparmor* to */boot/cmdline.txt* (https://forums.raspberrypi.com/viewtopic.php?t=66748#p1834603)
 * For better IRQ handling install *irqbalance* (see: https://www.howtouselinux.com/post/linux-performance-irqbalance-service and https://openwrt.org/docs/guide-user/services/irqbalance)
 * Remove unnecessary packages (Desktop) in Raspbian (https://virtualzone.de/posts/raspberry-pi-os-remove-packages/)
+* Installation and configuration of one resolver in the OS is necessesary (systemd-resolved or resolvconf)

 # <a id="sec">Security</a>
 ## OS